gholtzap/udm-typescript/README.md

 # udm-typescript

-This is a typescript implementation of 3GPP's UDM specification.
-The most recent specification can be found [here](https://portal.3gpp.org/desktopmodules/Specifications/SpecificationDetails.aspx?specificationId=3342).

 **This repo is not production-ready yet.
 I am still developing the core features.**

+The UDM is a core part of 5G architecture, as it stores subscriber data (profiles, keys, subscription).
+It is essentially a database-backed REST API.

+`udm-typescript` is a typescript implementation of 3GPP's 5G UDM specification.
+The most recent specification can be found [here](https://portal.3gpp.org/desktopmodules/Specifications/SpecificationDetails.aspx?specificationId=3342).

 Here is the current status: